 As mentioned above, the histogram measures momentum.
 This should be used as an extra confirmation for trades and an indication to exit trades.

-Momentum is a measure of price’s “willingness” to be either bullish or bearish.
+Momentum measures the price’s “willingness” to be either bullish or bearish.
 Therefore, this tool gives traders a visual representation of momentum.

 In a bearish market, momentum is to the downside meaning sellers/ bears are in total control.

-The MACD tick upwards when bullish momentum is present but ticks downwards when bearish momentum is present.
+The MACD ticks upwards when bullish momentum is present but ticks downwards when bearish momentum is present.

 Furthermore, the length of the bars is a measure of the magnitude of momentum.
-We can use this to determine if it is safe to enter trades or not.
+We can use this to determine whether it is safe to enter trades.

 For example, in a bullish market:

 From the image above, the bearish histogram bars reduced steadily.